AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/package-overview.md

 ## Verify environment configuration

 There is a set of verification commands available to help evaluate the configuration of your project.
-See [Smart wizards][wizard] in the _Optimize deployment_ section for a detailed description of each wizard command.
+See [Smart wizards](../deploy/smart-wizards.md) in the _Optimize deployment_ section for a detailed description of each wizard command.
 The `wizard:ideal-state` command runs automatically during the build phase.
 To verify the ideal state of your project:

 ```bash
 php ./vendor/bin/ece-tools wizard:ideal-state